notepad-plus-plus/npp-usermanual/content/docs/session.md

         * If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
         * If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.

+## Differences Between Projects and Folder as Workspace

+In contrast to the Folder as Workspace feature, Projects are not bound to the content of a certain folder on the hard disk.
+Instead, it is possible to put together files and folders from various locations on the hard disk into one Project.
+It is even possible to create Folders in a project which actually don’t exist on the hard disk and add files from various locations to them.
+With projects, it is possible to combine files and folders into a totally virtual structure.
+This can speed up accessing files which are logically related to each other but are widely spread over the hard disk.

 <hr>

 **Footnotes**